Goal Misgeneralization in Deep Reinforcement Learning

 \subsection{CoinRun}

-In CoinRun, a platformer, the agent spawns on the left side of the level and has to avoid enemies and obstacles to get to a coin (the reward) at the far right of the level.
-We modify the original CoinRun to create a test environment that induces an objective robustness failure.
+In the Procgen CoinRun environment, the agent spawns on the left side of the level and has to avoid enemies and obstacles to get to a coin.
+The coin yields a reward of 10, all other rewards are 0.
+In our training environments, the coin is always located at the right end of the level next to a wall; reaching the coin terminates the episode.
+To evaluate goal misgeneralization, we create test environments in which the coin is located in a random (accessible) location.

-The agent is trained on vanilla CoinRun, where the coin is always found at the end of the level.
-We then deploy the agent in the test environment.
-This test environment differs from the training environment in two ways: 1) the test environment is newly generated, meaning the agent has not seen the structure of any specific level during training, and 2) instead of being located at the end, the coin position is randomized.
-When deployed in this test environment, the agent generally ignores the coin completely.
-While the agent sometimes runs into the coin by accident, it often misses it and proceeds to the end of the level, as shown in Figure~\ref{fig:coinrun}.
-It is clear from this demonstration that the agent has not learned to go after the coin; instead, it has learned the proxy "reach the far right end of the level."
-It competently achieves this objective, but test reward is low.
+After training, the agent competently navigates to the end of the level in the training environment.
+At test time, the agent generally ignores the coin completely and proceeds to the end of the level, as shown in Figure~\ref{fig:coinrun}.
+This suggests that the agent has learned the proxy objective of ``move right'' rather than ``move to the coin''.
+It competently achieves this behavioral objective, which is perfectly correlated with the intended objective on the training distribution and appears to be easier for the agent to learn; nevertheless, test reward is low because the behavioral objective misgeneralizes.